otter-computer/gaymers.gg/code-of-conduct.md

 If you have questions or concerns about these issues please feel free to message a staff member.

+## Server Language
+Although everyone is welcome on our server, English is our server's primary language.
+Our staff are only able to effectively moderate in English.
+Short conversations can be had in other languages, but we ask that you mainly use English.

 ## Channel-Specific Rules
 Certain channels have additional rules and guidelines that apply in addition to the global server rules.
 You can find these in the channel descriptions.